qpdf/qpdf/README.md

 # Licensing terms of embedded software

 QPDF makes use of zlib and jpeg libraries for its functionality.
-These packages can be downloaded separately from their own download locations, or they can be downloaded in the external-libs area of the qpdf download site.
-If the optional GnuTLS crypto provider is enabled, then GnuTLS is also required.
+These packages can be downloaded separately from their own download locations.
+If the optional GnuTLS or OpenSSL crypto providers are enabled, then GnuTLS and/or OpenSSL are also required.

 Please see the [NOTICE](NOTICE.md) file for information on licenses of embedded software.